-Another thing to know is that with Disneyland’s new FastPass system that rolled out in Summer 2017, the paper FastPasses distributed at kiosks are actually just “reminder” slips.
+Another thing to know is that Disneyland’s paper FastPasses distributed at kiosks are actually just “reminder” slips.
 The actual FastPass is tied to your park ticket, and you will scan your ticket to redeem your FastPass, not the FastPass reminder.
 (If you used your phone as your ticket, that means scanning the bar code on there.)

 The system seems designed so that it can eventually be utilized with MagicBands, or NFC technology like the Apple Watch, but as of right now, it’s a bit clunky with the FastPass reminder and ticket system.

 We cover this in passing in our 1-Day Disneyland Park Itinerary and 1-Day Disney California Adventure Itinerary, but figured we’d offer bullet points with FastPass priorities here for each park, as well.